Video marketing has exploded in popularity over the past few years. Why? Because it works!

 The next step on the pre production checklist involves identifying who is going to be a part of the approval process.
 More so, outline the various levels of approval authority that these people have.

-It’s also wise to create an approval process, aka an approval chain that all elements of the video production must go through before being finalized.
+All elements of the video production must go through the approval chain before being finalized.
 By following this chain, you can rest easy knowing that the final product is going to be exactly what you expect.
 You don’t want to end up with a video that leaves out a very important element only to realize that it was left out because you never gave the approval for it.

 See If Permits and Licenses Are Needed